mkidson/mkidson_obsidian_vault/MSc/To-Do files/ANSTT presentation. PhD week presentation but without the tutorial on spectrometry. Emphasise the use of iThemba and just be a presence there for n-lab.md

 - Our energy range was limited on the high end by scintillator size and on the low end by constraints in the efficiency simulation.

 # Research goals
+- Extending prototype to higher energies by increasing scintillator size.
+This is for detection efficiency and to account for proton recoil range.
 - Aiming to combine simulation and measurement to create response functions up to 120 MeV
 - Develop autonomous signal processing and data acquisition system.
 - Characterise the performance of the unfolding at high energy reference neutron facilities.